ZoneMinder/zmNinja/www/lib/filelogger/README.md

-Cordova File Logger
+Ionic File Logger
 ==========

 [![Bower](http://img.shields.io/badge/bower-filelogger-FFCC2F.svg?style=flat)](http://bower.io/search/?q=filelogger)

-Logger module for Cordova/Ionic projects.
+Logger module for Ionic projects.

 When you run your application in device the Logger writes in the local filesystem (with cordova-plugin-file) and the system logs (with console.log).